Department of Psychology

 Graduates from the clinical/community option often will enter more specialized career areas within a few years after completion of the degree.
 Among the professional positions occupied by graduates of the program are case manager, clinical director, executive director, program coordinator for the mentally handicapped, coordinator of youth outreach programs, corrections counselor, and director of after care programs.
 Graduates from the clinical/community option have found employment nationwide.
 Former students and agency directors have reported that the pre-degree internship required of all students is a valuable asset when trying to secure a position.

 One emphasis within the general experimental psychology option is preparation for entrance into doctoral programs in psychology.
-Approximately 40 percent of graduates from the general option have earned doctorates in various fields of psychology at universities across the U.S. and Canada.
-Other graduates have pursued career opportunities such as community college teaching, corrections, personnel management, children's services, research, and management consulting.
+Approximately 50 percent of graduates from the general option have entered doctoral programs in various fields of psychology at universities across the U.S. and Canada.
+Other graduates have pursued career opportunities in areas such as community college teaching, corrections, personnel management, children's services, research, and management consulting.
 A master's degree in general experimental psychology provides a sound base for moving into a number of career areas.